Not just dental care. Dental Caring.

 To our Cochrane Dental Family:

-As our office begins a staged reopening, we want to assure you that the health and safety of our patients and staff comes first.
+As our office operates during these unprecedented times, we want to assure you that the health and safety of our patients and staff comes first.
 Please be patient with us as we all adjust to the new normal of dental care.

 We are issuing a separate list of the protocols that will impact you directly, such as COVID-19 screening, temperature taking, paperless forms, waiting in your car, wearing masks, using hand sanitizer, pre-rinsing with hydrogen peroxide and social distancing.